AuxStudio/react-native-simple-components/README.md

 * [x] Touchable - A touchable component that renders the android ripple effect if specified and if on an Android device (used internally).
 * [x] TouchableIcon - A touchable icon.
 * [x] TouchableText - Text that is touchable and can appear as a link with isLink prop.

+## TODOS

+* InfoBlock needs style prop
+* Page needs vt-center and hz-center props
+* Use correct style propTypes
+* Tooltip
+* Update iOS shadows
+* Image component with loading and error management
+* HeaderBar/Custom components should not have containers
+* ScrollHeader/Can accept custom image component
+* Modal/Stylable close icon
+* All Touchables have long press
+* SnackBar can take icon name, success from error object
+* SnackBar/Close X hit space
+* READ ALL RN DOCS FOR ENHANCEMENTS